Gertrude von Petzold: Return to Germany

 Shortly after the start of the First World War in August 1914, Petzold had to return to Germany since her application to obtain British citizenship had lapsed and emigration to the USA was not possible.
+She was interned for a period after her return to Germany.

-At first she accepted a temporary post at an American Church in Berlin and later started a PhD in Theology and Germanics at the University of Tübingen.
+Petzold then accepted a temporary post at an American Church in Berlin and later started a PhD in Theology and Germanics at the University of Tübingen.
 In 1917, she handed in her dissertation to Otto Behaghel with the title Images of the Saviour in the German Novel of the Present time.

 At the end of the First World War, Petzold joined the Social Democratic Party of Germany and became a city councillor in Königsberg, West Prussia (now Kaliningrad, Russia).
 She was socially active in the Monistenbund (Union of monists, founded in Jena in 1906 by the natural scientist Ernst Haeckel) and later as a member of the National Socialist People's Welfare.

 In 1941, she qualified through the writing of a habilitation for the possibility of gaining a professorship at the University of Kiel in Germanics – being the first woman to achieve this in Germany.
 However, she never received the call to professorship for several reasons: At the age of 65 she was considered too old and did not have close ties to the Nazi Party which made it impossible to take a professorship for her.
 The Second World War might have also led to little funding being available to the humanities, as all resources were allocated in the war.